rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 Uma solução é garantir que cada teste grave em um arquivo diferente; outra solução é executar os testes um de cada vez.

-If you don’t want to run the tests in parallel or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag and the number of threads you want to use to the test binary.
-Take a look at the following example:

 Se você não deseja executar os testes em paralelo ou se deseja um controle mais refinado sobre o número de threads usadas, pode enviar o sinalizador (flag) `--test-threads` e o número de threads que deseja usar para o teste binário.